KC7-Foundation/kc7_data/worlddominationnation/wdnconsulting.com.md

 <img width="502" alt="image" src="https://github.com/KC7-Foundation/kc7_data/assets/9474932/706f2c64-7728-4902-ad5f-0d4726f539f9">

-All of WDN Consulting’s security logs are stored in a single database – the WDN Consulting database.
+All of WDN Consulting’s security logs are stored in a single database – the DominationNation database.

   2. Select your database.
 	- Expand the dropdown arrow next to the WDN Consulting database.